Big B (film): Release

 Big B was released on 13 April 2007.
 Amal Neerad announced a sequel to the film titled Bilal in 2017.
 It was dubbed in Tamil as Manik Baasha.

 Reception

 Big B initially received mixed to negative reviews from the critics as family films were dominant back then.
 Later on, it received critical acclaim for its cinematography and making, along with the use of few dialogues, dark color tone, and extensive use of slow-motion and musical score, which redefines that an age-old mass action drama can be converted with a unique and fresh style.
 Mammootty gained lot of appraisal for his portrayal as Bilal which remains one his most memorable characters.

 Soundtrack

 The soundtrack album was composed by Alphons Joseph with lyrics penned by Jophy Tharakan and Santhosh Varma.
-While the musical score was composed by Gopi Sundar, Shreya Ghoshal sang her first song in Malayalam through this film.
+The musical score was composed by Gopi Sundar.
 The song 'O January' is an unofficial cover of Shakira's Ojos Así.